functionland/fx-blox/docs/grants/rocketpool-round-5.md

  - Describe similar UI in Fula

 ### Will the results of this project be entirely open source?
 If not, which parts will not be, why, and under what license will they be published?
- - Yes, The license is [MIT](https://opensource.org/licenses/MIT), so everybody is welcome.
+ - Yes, The license is [MIT](https://opensource.org/licenses/MIT) for everything.
- - Everything is open-source

 ## Benefits - enter N/A where appropriate
 ### How does this help people looking to stake ETH for rETH?
  - This is a bridge for mass adoption